 Ask your members of Congress to stop the 2% sequestration cuts and cosponsor H.R.
 6020/S. 3314, the Supporting Medicare Providers Act of 2021, which would more fully address cuts related to budget neutrality.
 Addressing impending Medicare Part B payment cuts to audiology and speech-language pathology services will protect beneficiary access to critical hearing, balance, speech, language, swallowing, and cognitive care.

 Download the Issue Brief [PDF] to learn more.

-- In the 2020 MPFS, CMS proposed changes to office/outpatient Evaluation and Management (E/M) procedure codes that will result in payment increases for primary care services beginning in 2021.
+- In the 2021 Medicare Physician Fee Schedule (MPFS) final rule, CMS implemented changes to office/outpatient evaluation and management (E/M) procedure codes that resulted in payment increases for primary care services beginning in 2021.

-- As mandated by law, CMS must ensure the total values for all procedure codes paid under the MPFS remain budget neutral.
+- Those increases would have resulted in significant cuts to reimbursement for audiology (6%) and speech-language pathology (9%) services because CMS, by law, must ensure the total values for all procedure codes paid under the MPFS remain budget neutral.

-- Audiologists and SLPs in private practice who rely on reimbursement from Medicare cannot withstand the losses in revenue from reduced Medicare payments on top of COVID-19 related financial losses.
+- Audiologists and SLPs who rely on reimbursement from Medicare cannot withstand the losses in revenue from reduced Medicare payments on top of COVID-19 related financial losses.